TheGreenMachine/Pseudo-Zeppelin/README.md

 # Pseudo-Zeppelin
 Code for our 2017 FIRST Steamworks robot: Zeppelin

-Used during the 2017 Minnesota Mini-Regional, contains functional center-gear autonomous utilizing vision tracking
+Written on David Ma's computer, code is several commits behind, but contains the original prototype vision tracking autonomous command